baradi09/eazyctrl/README.rst

 and for the Modbus/TCP protocol.
 They were only tested with a Helios KWL EC 300 W air exchanger. **Use them on your own risk**.

-The tools are distributed under the terms of the *2-clause BSD License*.

 Installing
 ==========